vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 ```
 <br>

-Once the above flag is defined, there are other flags that can be included in the command that allows for the configuration of the spectrum data filtering capability of ExfilMS.
+Once the above flag is defined, there are other flags that can be included in the command that will allow for the configuration of the spectrum data filtering capability.
 <br>

 `--spectrumType`